 Conquering a Determined Puller

 When learning how to prevent leash pulling, you must accept that every dog has its own unique personality traits.
 Some will master walking on a leash quickly, and others become an even greater challenge.
-If your pup is a determined puller, then you might need to tackle the problem a little differently.

 The minute your dog starts to pull on the leash, you need to instantly stop the leash training exercise and walk away.
 Don’t communicate with the dog or even take the time to acknowledge the pup’s presence.
 Instead, just walk away.

-Your dog knows he is supposed to stay with you, and he will eventually catch up to you.
+Your dog knows he is supposed to stay with you and will eventually catch up to you.
 When your dog is finally beside you again, acknowledge his presence and show that you are happy to see him.
 You might even want to offer him a reward for catching up to you and striding alongside.

 Your Pup Fails to Respond to Any of Your Tricks

 Is your frustration building when it comes to how to get your dog to stop pulling on leash?
-If so, then you’ll need to evaluate the equipment you are using to train the dog to walk on a leash without pulling.
-Sometimes the fix is as simple as swapping out a collar for a head halter which will afford you greater control over your persistent canine puller.
+If so, then you'll need to evaluate the equipment you are using to train the dog to walk on a leash without pulling.

 If you have switched out all the current training equipment for new items to teach your dog not to pull on a leash, but the animal is still straining with every walk, then you might want to explore your training tactics.

 Maybe you need to take a refresher obedience class to learn new tricks.
 You might even want to invest in a few private lessons with a skilled and qualified instructor.
+Also, you might find an article helpful that is filled with helpful assistance is a benefit.

 Weaving and Circling